 “It doesn’t matter,” he says softly.
 “You were right.
 I can’t turn my back on my family.
-And the company - it’s my family’s legacy.
+And the company - it’s my duty.
 It’s what I was born for, and it’s what I have to do.
 I don’t have a choice.
 You helped me to realise that.”

-“I waited, Ava.
+“I waited, Aves.
 I waited and waited and waited, but you never came back.”
 He glances away again, probably trying to shield whatever he’s feeling from my eyes.
 We were always so similar in that sense.
 I have to admit, though, that it stings to see him doing it to me.
 We were never like that with each other.
-Ever.
+Never.

 “Hey,” I murmur.
 Ian looks back at me instinctively, and then I do what I’ve been wanting to do since he first opened his door: I kiss him.